 Cebu Island in the Philippines is home to some of the most breathtaking, milky blue waterfalls in the world.
 While Kawasan Falls is easily the most famous in the region, it definitely has some competition.
 Aguinid Falls on Cebu Island is probably our favourite waterfall in the Philippines.
 The Tangbo River cascades down 8 different levels and the electric blue colour has to be seen to be believed.
 Not to mention, this beautiful waterfall does not see the same crowds as Kawasan, providing a peaceful, off the beaten path experience.

-We spent almost a week based in Moalboal exploring the region and checking out all the nearby waterfalls (there are tons of them!)
+We spent almost a week based in Moalboal exploring the region and checking out all the nearby waterfalls (there are tons of them!) as well as some incredible hikes including Osmeña Peak.
 The best thing about Aguinid Falls is the adventure that comes with it – you have to put in a bit of work to experience the beauty of the falls.
 It’s a mixture of swimming, rock climbing and cliff jumping that makes it an epic adventure and a seriously fun day out.
 You don’t need to be a rock climber to enjoy these falls, you just need to be willing to take a leap and have a good sense of adventure.

 Getting to Aguinid Falls